ryan-dd/pyboids/README.md

 # multi-agent-simulator
-Multi-Agent simulator is python code to simulate flock and swarm behavior with agents.
+This purpose of this project is to simulate flock and swarm behavior with agents.
 It is based on boids.
 Agents have attraction, repulsion, and orientation behavior based on their local state.